gaurav4438/Predicting-Employee-Attrition/README.md

 ### Project Overview

 This project involves building a **classification model** to predict whether an employee is likely to leave a company.
-Using IBM's HR analytics dataset, this project performs data preprocessing, EDA, and model training using Logistic Regression to analyze key factors influencing attrition.
+Using IBM's HR analytics dataset, this project performs data preprocessing, EDA, and model training using Logistic Regression to analyze key factors influencing attrition- as part of CodeClause Internship.

 ---